-My research aims to understand the ecology of managed systems, and implications for public policy.
+I research the ecology of ecosystems heavily influenced (or "managed") by humans, with a public policy lens.
 I am driven by the challenge of improving human food supply and environmental sustainability given a finite biosphere, changing climate, and increasing global nutritional needs.

-My dissertation research centers on nutrient cycling in terrestrial agriculture.
-I am also especially interested in tropical and island food systems.
+My dissertation centers on crop biodiversity and nutrient cycling in agriculture, especially in tropical climates and island food systems.

-My passion for the intersection of environmental science and policy developed through my work as the legislative staff lead for State Representative David Tarnas, Chair of the Water and Land Committee at the Hawaiʻi State House of Representatives.
+My passion for the intersection of environmental science and policy developed through my work as the legislative staff lead for State Representative David Tarnas while he chaired the Water and Land Committee at the Hawaiʻi State House of Representatives.
 Previously, I also supported science, education, and outreach initiatives as the Princeton in Africa Fellow at Mpala Research Centre in Laikipia, Kenya.